caedonhsieh/DeepVoiceCoachReport/PhonemeClassifier.md

 |:--------:|:------------:|:-------------:|
 |Mixed-trained model|[![alt text](images/dvcpc_test_results/mixedmodel-mixeddata/percent_confusion_matrix.png)](images/dvcpc_test_results/mixedmodel-mixeddata/percent_confusion_matrix.png)|[![alt text](images/dvcpc_test_results/mixedmodel-targetdata/percent_confusion_matrix.png)](images/dvcpc_test_results/mixedmodel-targetdata/percent_confusion_matrix.png)|
 |Target-trained model|[![alt text](images/dvcpc_test_results/targetmodel-mixeddata/percent_confusion_matrix.png)](images/dvcpc_test_results/targetmodel-mixeddata/percent_confusion_matrix.png)|[![alt text](images/dvcpc_test_results/targetmodel-targetdata/percent_confusion_matrix.png)](images/dvcpc_test_results/targetmodel-targetdata/percent_confusion_matrix.png)|

+*These are the confusion matrices, showing the relationship between actual phoneme class (horizontal) and predicted phoneme class (vertical) for each coombination of model and type of testing data (mixed or only target).*

 Here, we show the confusion matrices.
 Along the horizontal axis, we have the actual phoneme class.
 Along the vertical axis, we have the predicted phoneme class.
 The confusion matrix was computed by counting each predicted-actual phoneme combination, then dividing by the total number of times the actual phoneme appears.
 Thus, each cell's color represents a percentage of predicted phoneme for each actual phoneme.
 The color scale goes from purple to green too yellow, where a yellow cell means that when the actual phoneme was the phoneme associated with that column, the predicted phoneme was very often the phoneme associated with that row.